 Understanding Japanese People

 Now, I’m going to be a wee bit judgmental here.
 I know that may come as a shock since I’m normally amazingly well-balanced, so brace yourself.
 But let me just say it: Japanese people kind of suck at deep thinking.
 They have virtually no practice in the sort of bantering debate and dissecting of issues that fills college dorm rooms in the West.
 They’re nice enough folks, but if it came down to a Google Interview, I wouldn’t wager much on them.
 Having taught in both elementary schools and universities, the reason seems apparent.
 Japanese kids study like mad for exams.
 High school is all about sitting still, listening (or not) to the teacher, and filling in the proper circles.
 But unlike the West, where it’s easy to get into college but hard to get out, in Japan, it’s the opposite.
 Once they enter college, their education largely stops.
 Japanese university (based on the four I’ve taught at) appears to be comprised of two years of screwing off followed by two more of job hunting.
 Students aren’t challenged to explore ideas or alternate ways of thinking.
-So the graduates who emerge are capable of following rules, but retain the reasoning skills of a 17 year-old.
+So the graduates who emerge are capable of following rules, but retain the reasoning skills of an 18 year-old.

 So making casual buddies, to talk about sports, food, or shopping, that’s easy.
 But finding people who enjoy discussing ideas—-What purpose does life serve?
 Are we just random bits of dust floating in a vast universe?
 How can I get the waitresses phone number?—-that’s hard.
 Okay granted, it’s hard anywhere.
 Sometimes I’ve fallen in with like-minded people quickly, just by accident.
 Other times, it’s taken me years to find one or two.
 It’s certainly not easy in Japan.
 It probably helps not to be picky.